[NOTE: You can click on any photo to see it enlarged.]

 The art deco City Hall building is being painstakingly re-painted.

 The Old Steam Plant

-The Steam Plant is a restaurant that has been built inside the original steam plant building.
-The steam plant stacks, steam machines, and cat walks surround the restaurant.
+The Steam Plant is a restaurant that has been built inside the original steam plant building where they generated the city’s electricity years ago.
+The steam plant smoke stacks, steam machines, and cat walks surround the restaurant.

 July 20: Departing on the cruise

 Bob and Sheila Bell, Stu’s brother and sister-in-law, arrived in Spokane the night before our cruise departure.
-After a chaotic breakfast in the Davenport Hotel, the four of us, and everyone else staying there before the cruise, climbed on a bus and were driven to Clarkston, where our riverboat, the Song, awaited us.
+After a chaotic breakfast in the Davenport Hotel, the four of us, and everyone else staying there before the cruise, climbed on several buses and were driven to Clarkston, where our riverboat, the Song, awaited us.

-We boarded the Song, and departed on the Snake River, heading for our first destination, Richland, WA.
+We boarded the , and departed on the Snake River, heading for our first destination, Richland, WA.
 The first order of business was to lock through the Lower Granite Lock and Dam.